Geographic Terms

 • Example: The equator has a latitude of 0 degrees.

-See also Mental Health Vocabulary
+See also Historical Vocabulary

 2. Longitude: The distance east or west of the Prime Meridian, measured in degrees.